 Aadiperukku is celebrated on the 18th day of the Tamil month of Aadi and marks the beginning of monsoon in Tamil Nadu.
 This festival is celebrated to show our gratitude to nature as the water level of the Cauvery river increases due to monsoon.

-There are other festivals too which are celebrated with time to time like Puthandu, the Tamil New year falls in mid-April, Natyanjali Dance Festival, Thaipusam is celebrated on a full moon day in the month of Thai in the Tamil calendar.
+There are other festivals too that are celebrated from time to time like Puthandu, the Tamil New year that falls in mid-April, Natyanjali Dance Festival, Thaipusam is celebrated on a full moon day in the month of Thai in the Tamil calendar.

 Mahamaham Festival is celebrated once in 12 years, Thiruvaiyaru Festival is a music festival held in the month of January.
-Karthigai Deepam is the festival of lights which fall in the month of Karthigai ( November to mid-December).
+Karthigai Deepam is the festival of lights that falls in the month of Karthigai ( November to mid-December).
 Thiruvalluvar Day is also celebrated in Tamil Nadu, in memory of Saint Thiruvalluvar